Joseph B. Foraker: Defeat for re-election

 In the aftermath of the Gridiron Dinner, Foraker was increasingly ostracized, both politically and socially.
 Unwelcome at the White House, he was excluded from patronage.
 Nevertheless, the Committee on Military Affairs, on which Foraker sat, went ahead and held hearings into the Brownsville matter between February and June 1907.
 Author John Weaver, in his 1997 book on the Brownsville case, takes note of "Foraker's masterful presentation of fact and law", including his cross-examination of witnesses who sought to convince the committee of the soldiers' guilt.
 In March 1908, the committee issued its report, by a vote of 9–4 endorsing the President's action.
 While the official minority report found the evidence inconclusive, Foraker and Connecticut senator Morgan Bulkeley signed a separate report stating that "the weight of the testimony shows that none of the soldiers of the Twenty-fifth U.S. Infantry participated in the shooting affray".

-Although he knew he had little chance of winning, Foraker challenged Taft, his fellow Cincinnatian, for the Republican nomination for president.
+Although he knew he had little chance of winning, Foraker challenged Taft for the Republican nomination for president.
 He hoped to secure a deal whereby he would endorse Taft in exchange for support in the senatorial election to be held in January 1909.
 Roosevelt was determined to drive Foraker from politics, and Taft refused to deal.
 Taft won at each stage of the delegate-selection process, gaining all but two delegates from Ohio.
 At the 1908 Republican National Convention, Taft received 702 votes and was nominated; Foraker received 16, of which 11 came from blacks.

 After failing to capture the Republican presidential nomination, Foraker concentrated on campaigning for re-election to the Senate.
 His vote on the Hepburn Act and his opposition to Roosevelt had provoked opposition to him within the Ohio Republican Party; in addition, both he and Dick were seen by some as the face of the old guard of the party, out of place in the Progressive Era.
 Many of those who opposed him proposed Congressman Theodore E. Burton for the Senate seat; Foraker stated that the first thing to do was secure a Republican legislature, with the question of who should be senator left until victory was obtained.